-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 Copay - Kidney Disease Education 20% Coinsurance for Dialysis Services.
+What you must pay when Services that are covered for you vou get these services Services to treat kidney disease Covered services include: \$0 Copay - Kidney Disease Education Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease 20% Coinsurance for when referred by their doctor, we cover up to six sessions Dialysis Services. of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
 Referral and/or authorization may be required.

-2023 Evidence of Coverage for Solis Health Plans SPF 003 (HMO) 77 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you vou get these services Silver&Fit® Healthy Aging and Exercise Program \$0 Copay The Silver&Fit® Healthy Aging and Exercise Program Unlimited Visits This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
-As a Silver&Fit member, you have the following options available at no cost to you: Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos.
-8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes®. • Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
+Silver&Fit® Healthy Aging and Exercise Program

+The Silver&Fit® Healthy Aging and Exercise Program This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
+As a Silver&Fit member, you have the following options available at no cost to you:

+\$0 Copay Unlimited Visits

+- Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos. - 8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes®. - Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
 You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
-Home Fitness Kits: You are eligible to receive one home fitness kit per benefit year from a variety of fitness categories.
-The Silver&Fit ConnectedTM tool for tracking your activity.
-Rewards, such as hats and pins, for reaching new milestones.

-- Online Healthy Aging classes. - Online quarterly newsletter.
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - Home Fitness Kits: You are eligible to receive one home fitness kit per benefit year from a variety of fitness categories. - The Silver&Fit ConnectedTM tool for tracking your activity. - Rewards, such as hats and pins, for reaching new milestones. - Online Healthy Aging classes. - Online quarterly newsletter.